What Does Over Analyzing Mean?

 Just keep on scrolling because you’re about to read 5 sure-fire signs that you do suffer from this disorder.

 5 Warning Signs You’re Suffering From An Over Analyzing Disorder

 One of the most famous over analyzing quotes says: ‘I over analyze situations because I’m scared what will happen if I’m not prepared for it’.

-And when you come to think of it, this is exactly what’s going on inside your head—you are convinced that your overthinking gives you some kind of power and that overthinking gives you a special type of control.
+And when you come to think of it, this is exactly what’s going on inside your head—you are convinced that your overthinking gives you some kind of power and a special type of control.

 You might not be aware of this but deep down, you’re convinced that you’ll be able to prevent some awful things from happening and that you will be able to avoid them if you just plan them ahead carefully enough.

 However, living like this only gives you short-term reassurance and peace but it makes your life way harder in the long run.